US Open tickets selling for $9k as Serena's end nears

 She means a lot to a lot of people.
 As a tennis player.
 As a woman.
 As an African American.
 As a mother.
 As a businesswoman.

-"When she started out, female athletes weren't getting recognized.
+"When she started out, female athletes weren't getting recognised.
 She's done so much," said Quintella Thorn, a 68-year-old from Columbus, Georgia, making her eighth trip to the US Open.
 "And now, she's ..."

 "Evolving," chimed in Thorn's friend, Cora Monroe, 72, of Shreveport, Louisiana, which she noted is where Richard Williams — the father of Serena and sister Venus, and the central figure in the Oscar-winning film "King Richard" — is from, too.